 It’s also wise to keep a compact air compressor in your RV for quick fills whenever you see a low tire.

 The third tip to keep tires in better condition is to purchase and use heavy-duty RV tire covers.
 Tires weaken from UV exposure, whether that’s during trips to warm, sunny regions or when the RV is in storage.
-Covering the tires keeps damaging UV rays, dirt, rain, and snow off the rubber so that they will last longer.
+Covering the tires keeps damaging UV rays, dirt, rain, and snow off the rubber so they will last longer.

 8 Best Travel Tires for RVs